-IMMUNEERING CORPORATION Annual Meeting of Stockholders June 14, 2023 11:00 AM EDT

-This proxy is solicited by the Board of Directors
+IMMUNEERING CORPORATION Annual Meeting of Stockholders June 12, 2024 11:00 AM EDT This proxy is solicited by the Board of Directors

-The undersigned stockholder(s) hereby appoint(s) Benjamin J. Zeskind and Michael D. Bookman, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this proxy card, all of the shares of Class A common stock of immuneering Corporation that the undersigned stockholder(s) are entitled to vote at the Annual Meeting of Stockholders to be held live via webcast at www.virtualshareholdermeeting.com/IMRX2023 on June 14, 2023 at 11:00 AM EDT, and any adjournment, continuation, or postponement thereof.
+The undersigned stockholder(s) hereby appoint(s) Benjamin J. Zeskind and Michael D. Bookman, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this proxy card, all of the shares of Class A common stock of Immuneering Corporation that the undersigned stockholder(s) are entitled to vote at the Annual Meeting of Stockholders to be held live via webcast at www.virtualshareholdermeeting.com/IMRX2024 on June 12, 2024 at 11:00 AM EDT, and any adjournment, continuation, or postponement thereof with all powers which the undersigned would possess if present.

-Such proxies are authorized to vote in their discretion (x) for the election of any person to the Board of Directors if any nominee named herein becomes unable to serve or for good cause will not serve, (y) on any matter that the Board of Directors did not know would be presented at the Annual Meeting by a reasonable time before the proxy solicitation was made, and (z) on such other business as may properly be brought before the meeting or any adjournment, continuation, or postponement thereof.
+Such proxies are authorized to vote in their discretion (x) for the election of any person to the Board of Directors if any nominee named herein becomes unable to serve or for good cause will not serve, (y) on any matter that the Board of Directors did not know would be presented at the Annual Meeting of Stockholders by a reasonable time before the proxy solicitation was made, and (z) on such other business as may properly be brought before the Annual Meeting of Stockholders or any adjournment, continuation, or postponement thereof.